 - The solutions architect of an organization sells, but then is nowhere to be found during the work

 We fixed this by starting to introduce our client-facing consultants earlier in the sales process, and ensuring that they have final sign-off on any project before it is sold.
 You could walk into our virtual doors tomorrow and promise me a one trillion dollar budget (please do), but before I could hand you a piece of paper to sign, we’d need to discuss the work with at least one of our consultants.
-This has led to greater alignment with clients from day one, stronger trust in our organization rather than one individual, and greater momentum from the get-go.
+This has led to greater alignment with clients from day one, stronger trust in our whole organization rather than just one individual, and greater momentum from the get-go.

 - Look at your sales process and establish whether you’re performing a bait and switch, and where